sorokvja/my_programming_exercises/c_exercises/pointers.md

-0. Read through a pointer-to-pointer
+0. a) Read through a pointer-to-pointer
 ```c
 #include <stdlib.h>